dimitri-bourreau/good-dev-dev-good/apps-and-ides.md

 ## Time tracking

-Toggl Track is great, even though I would like to find a nice open source equivalent.
+Toggl Track is great, on Mac I use Tyme which has a great interface and features.